Steady-state dynamics of quantum frequency combs in microring resonators: Frequency comb generation in microring resonators

-This result yields two solutions, which together form an area.
-To analyse this in detail, the result of equation \ref{equ:critical_power} is presented in Fig. \ref{fig:dispersion} as a function of the pump mode's bare frequency detuning $\Delta_{p,0}$ and for various mode numbers $\mu$.
-The solution assuming a normal dispersion ring resonator is depicted in the left plot and that for an anomalous dispersion in the right plot.
-The threshold amplitude $|\alpha_\mathrm{th}|^2$ is converted to optical power, as detailed in Appendix \ref{sec:conversion}.
-Each differently colored area represents a solution for a distinct mode number $\mu$, starting with $\mu=0$ in dark blue.
-Additionally, the minimum threshold power $P_\mathrm{th}$ is indicated by the black dashed line and the optical power $P_p$ of the pump mode $\alpha_p$ is shown in red, obtained by solving the steady-state of equation \ref{equ:eqm_pump}.
-The SPM and XPM detunings cause the tilting of the modes and the observed bistability in the pump mode.\\ It is crucial to understand that a classical frequency comb mode is generated when the red line representing the pump power $P_p$ intersects the line of a possible signal or idler mode $|\alpha_\mathrm{th}|^2$ for a given mode number $\mu$.
+It is crucial to understand that a classical frequency-comb mode is generated when the red line representing the pump power $P_p$ intersects the line of a possible signal or idler mode $|\alpha_\mathrm{th}|^2$ for a given mode number $\mu$.
 Obviously, this overlap is easier achievable for a ring resonator with anomalous dispersion.
 In a normal dispersion ring resonator, the dispersion $D_2$ causes each mode number $\mu$ to have an increasing frequency distance from the pump mode, preventing the lines from ever overlapping.
 Instead, the frequency detuning for each mode number $\Delta_{\mu}$ increases with the total optical power in the resonator due to SPM and XPM effects.
 Only with anomalous dispersion, $D_2$ causes the detuning of a mode $\Delta_{\mu}$ to shift towards the pump mode.
-This phenomenon is well-known in the literature \cite{Herr2012}, which is why classical frequency combs are often generated in ring resonators utilizing anomalous dispersion \cite{FujiiTanabe+2020+1087+1104}.\\ To derive the mode number that first appears in a classical frequency comb, the detuning for each mode is analysed in detail.
+This phenomenon is well-known in the literature \cite{Herr2012}, which is why classical frequency combs are often generated in ring resonators utilizing anomalous dispersion \cite{FujiiTanabe+2020+1087+1104}.\\ To derive the mode number that first appears in a classical frequency comb, the detuning for each mode is analyzed in detail.
 Using equation \ref{equ:eqm_pump} and assuming steady-state operation of the pump mode at injection locking with $|\alpha_p|^2=\Gamma P_\mathrm{in}/2g_\mathrm{opt}P_\mathrm{th}$, the detuning of the pump mode can be simplified to

 with the total nonlinearity $g_\mathrm{tot} = g_\mathrm{opt} + g_\mathrm{th}$.
 The detuning for each mode number $\mu$ can be derived using the same conditions and equation \ref{equ:signalDetuning}, which leads to